JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 ### Full Text Search for Nextcloud

-The following is heavily inspired from [Neil Feltham's amazing howto guide](https://lothiancaleysweb.co.uk/how-to-install-fulltextsearch-in-nextcloud-with-elasticsearch-and-tesseract-ocr).
+The following is heavily inspired by [Neil Feltham's amazing howto guide](https://lothiancaleysweb.co.uk/how-to-install-fulltextsearch-in-nextcloud-with-elasticsearch-and-tesseract-ocr).

 For full text search support, we'll be using Elasticsearch, which depends on Java.